WDI-SEA/notes/02-js-jquery/js-data-scraping/readme.md

 ## Exercise

 Modify your code to scrape the photo and description of each neighboorhood too!
-Your `console.log` should print out and array of objects that each include a `name`, a `link`,  a `photo`, and a `description`.
+Your `console.log` should print out and array of objects that each include a `name`, a `link`,  a `photo` (if there is one), and a `description`.

 ## Scraping multiple sites